cc7768/lecture-source-py/source/rst/about_py.rst

 Closely related to elegant syntax is an elegant design.

-Features like iterators, generators, decorators, list comprehensions, etc. make Python highly expressive, allowing you to get more done with less code.
+Features like iterators, generators, decorators and list comprehensions make Python highly expressive, allowing you to get more done with less code.

 `Namespaces <https://en.wikipedia.org/wiki/Namespace>`_ improve productivity by cutting down on bugs and syntax errors.